ecmwf-ifs/ifs-arpege-coding-standards/fortran/index.rst

   Nevertheless targeted explanations of particular segments of interest are desirable.
   Each source file should have a homogeneous coding style.

->>PM: suggestion: remove all history comments at the beginning of each routine; these can be obtained from git history.<<

 * Contours of a routine or module should be considered with care, avoiding excessive length or complexity.